 And, of course, people loved sliced bread.
 How could you not?
 When you wanted a sandwich or a piece of toast, all you needed to do was open the package and grab a slice or two.
 No need for a knife.
 No cutting necessary.
 No mess of crumbs to clean up.
 It was fantastic!

 That’s why the popular phrase is still used today to describe new products, innovations or inventions that people think are great.
 It’s not meant in a literal sense.
 In other words, people don’t use the phrase to indicate that something new really is the best thing invented since sliced bread.
 Instead, they use the phrase as a colorful way of indicating how much they like something new.

-Thinking about new products, innovations and inventions, along with sliced bread, got us to WONDERing about what the best thing BEFORE sliced bread was.
+But what was the best thing BEFORE sliced bread was.
 After all, 1928 is relatively recent in the overall span of history.
 There must have been plenty of WONDERful inventions before then.

 Just before sliced bread, maybe new inventions were described as the “best thing since the electric light bulb.”
 After all, it certainly changed the world when it was invented in 1880.
 And before that, people could have said, “This is the best thing since the telegraph!”
 This communication device was pretty popular after its invention in the 1830s.

 Of course, history is full of such world-changing inventions.
 Maybe the telegraph was the “best thing since the steam engine,” which was invented in 1712.
 Or maybe it was the “best thing since the printing press" of 1450.
 We could go on and on—all the way back to the invention of the wheel around 3500 BCE.